Blackmana01/Project-Manager-for-House-Renovation/README.md

 The node modules file is missing as it includes too many files.

 TO DO:
-16/02/2023:
+16/02/2023
--Update function to update all progress when activity added.
+- Update function to update all progress when activity added.
--Add budget advice
+- Add budget advice
--Concise views folder (all new pages can be made into one new page) -Comments
+- Concise views folder (all new pages can be made into one new page)
+- Comments